RubySunset/Intro_to_ML_CW1/README.md

   - Average precision and recall per class (room).
   - Average F1 score per class.
 This is done by calculating the F1 score per class for each fold, then finding the average across folds.
 - `__name__ == "__main__"` This initialiser allows the user to train and test or visualise the tree on a clean or noisy dataset using both the base trained and the pruned versions of the tree.
+- Note that visualising the tree will show the plot and also save it in `plot.png`.